There are a lot of things to consider when you’re in the planning stages of a long-term trip, and accommodations are an important thing to research.

 So not only are all ages welcome, there is little reason to worry about feeling self conscious about your age if you are no longer in school.

 So not only are all ages welcome, there is little reason to worry about feeling self conscious about your age if you are no longer in school.
-Sure, younger people will make up the largest group most of the time, but hostelling is now an accepted way of keeping costs down, but also of socializing for all age groups.
+Sure, younger people will make up the largest group most of the time, but hostelling is not only an accepted way of keeping costs down, but also of socializing for all age groups.
 Most hostels have common rooms, communal kitchens, computer stations, and some even have a bar and/or restaurant.
 It’s a great place to meet other travelers!

 Most hostels also have private rooms

 Some of us aren’t fond of the idea of sleeping only a few feet away from seven strangers with whatever collection of odd habits seven strangers might have.
-The trend most hostels are going toward is offering private single and double rooms in addition to the infamous and sometimes sketchy dorms.
+The trend most hostels are going toward is offering private single and double rooms in addition to the infamous dorms.
 A single or double room in a hostel is almost always going to cost substantially less than a private room in a nearby hotel.

 The key is to do your homework.
 Research particular hostels, find out which ones are renowned party hostels and which are family friendly.
 The information is not very difficult to find.
 Alternatively, if you don’t book your rooms in advance, you can simply wander around a new city after arrival and check out various hostels, choosing the one that best suits your needs.